VegardMaao/front-end-frameworks-CA-Vegard-Maaoe/README.md

 ## Getting started

-First, clone the repo:
-git clone git@github.com:NoroffFEU/portfolio-1-example.git

-Then use NPM i to install all dependencies
+Clone the repo and install the dependencies: npm install

 In the project directory, you can run: